jaksonlimaamcom/jaksonlimaamcom/README.md

-- 👋 Hi, I’m @jaksonlimaamcom
+- 👋 Hi, I’m: Jakson Lima
-- 👀 I’m interested in ...
+- 👀 I’m interested in: Kubernetes, Java, ReactJs.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: Angular.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on: Kubernetes, Java, ReactJs.
-- 📫 How to reach me ...
+- 📫 How to reach me: (45) 99987-0206

 <!---
 jaksonlimaamcom/jaksonlimaamcom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.